xmas/hots/README.md

 > And again
 `node make_ngs_spreadsheet.js`

 This makes `ngs/ngs_teams.csv` for upload to the spreadsheet.
+Import, then `REPLACE CURRENT SHEET`